United States fiscal cliff

-ATRA eliminated much of the fiscal cliff's tax side while the reduction in spending caused by budget sequestration was delayed for two months.
+The ATRA eliminated much of the fiscal cliff's tax side while the reduction in spending caused by budget sequestration was delayed for two months.
 With ATRA's passage, the CBO projected an 8.13% increase in revenue and a 1.15% increase in spending for fiscal year 2013.
 The act caused a projected $157 billion decline in the 2013 deficit over 2012, rather than the sharp $487 billion decrease projected under the fiscal cliff.

 The raise in revenue contained in the ATRA came from increased marginal income and capital gains tax rates relative to their 2012 levels for annual income over $400,000 ($450,000 for couples); a phase-out of certain tax deductions and credits for those with incomes over $250,000 ($300,000 for couples); an increase in estate taxes relative to 2012 levels on estates over $5 million; and expiration of payroll tax cuts (a 2% increase for most taxpayers earning under approximately $110,000).
 None of these changes would expire.

 At 12:01 am EST on January 1, 2013, the US "technically" went over the fiscal cliff.

 Around 2 am EST on January 1, 2013, the U.S. Senate passed this compromise bill by an 89–8 margin.
 At about 11 pm that evening, the U.S. House of Representatives passed the same legislation without amendments by a 257–167 vote.
 U.S. President Barack Obama signed it into law the next day.
-However, the budget sequestration was only delayed and the debt ceiling was not changed, thus triggering the United States debt-ceiling crisis of 2013.
+However, the budget sequestration was only delayed and the debt ceiling was not changed, thus triggering the 2013 United States debt-ceiling crisis.